simonknittel/discord-bot-api/README.md

 Discord Bot API
 ===
-This bot is basically a API for plugins such as a music player or a raffle.
+This bot is basically a API for plugins such as a music bot or a raffle bot.
 You only have to add or develop your own plugins.

 Installing
 ---